-A basic option will include the major four health conditions.
-An upgraded rider will cover a greater range of illnesses which may add heart valve surgery, major burns, or major head trauma to the list of covered conditions.
-These additional health issues will also have specific criteria which define severity within each one’s framework.
+A basic option will include the major four health conditions, while an upgraded rider will cover a greater range of illnesses.
+Insurance companies may include heart valve surgery or major head trauma to their lists of covered medical conditions.

-For example, the ride protection often will exclude these health issues if they are a result of a pre-existing condition.
+For example, the protection often will exclude health issues if they are a result of a pre-existing condition.

-It behooves the insured to investigate these criteria because the insurance companies often cast a wide net for these pursuits.
-The scope may include obvious choices like skydiving, but it may also add more mundane activities like hunting or martial arts to its list.
+It behooves the insured to investigate these criteria since the insurance companies often cast a wide net for these pursuits.
+The scope may include obvious choices like skydiving, but insurance providers may also add more mundane activities, like hunting or martial arts, to their lists of exclusions.

-Some critical illness riders will also include exclusions beyond the control of the insured such as acts of war or terrorism.
+Some critical illness riders will also include exclusions beyond the control of the insured, such as acts of war or terrorism.

-A critical illness rider is often a standard add-on for a life insurance policy which will help cover medical expenses if the insured suffers from a terminal health condition.
+A critical illness rider is often a standard add-on for a life insurance policy that helps cover medical expenses if the insured suffers from a terminal health condition.

-It makes good sense to evaluate the terms of this rider to avoid unfortunate surprises down the road.
+It makes good sense to evaluate the terms of the critical illness rider to avoid any unfortunate surprises or unanticipated fine print down the road.